smlp2020-stream4/SMLP2020/papers/Bates.nextjournal.2019.md

 @benchmark updateL!($m6)
 ```

-# tSummary of goodness of fit
+# Summary of goodness of fit

 Apply the goodness of fit measures to `m1` to `m6` creating a data frame